16parmindersingh/Data-Analytics-Portfolio/Pizza-Sales-Analysis/README.md

 ## Skills Demonstrated
 This project highlights my ability to:
-- Use **MySQL** for database management and query execution.
+- Use **MySQL** for database management and query execution in support of management reporting.
 - Write complex SQL queries using `JOIN`, `GROUP BY`, `ORDER BY`, aggregations (`SUM`, `COUNT`), subqueries, and window functions (`RANK`, `OVER`).
-- Analyze sales data to extract actionable business insights.
+- Analyze sales data to extract actionable business insights for decision-support systems.
 - Structure and document a data analysis project for clarity and reproducibility.

 ---

 ## Why This Project Matters
-For recruiters, this project showcases my skills in **SQL** and **data analysis**, which are essential for roles in data analytics, business intelligence, or database administration.
-It demonstrates my ability to work with relational databases, write efficient queries, and derive meaningful insights from data.
+For recruiters, this project showcases my skills in **SQL** and **management reporting**, which are essential for roles in MIS, business intelligence, or database administration.
+It demonstrates my ability to work with relational databases, write efficient queries, and derive meaningful insights from data to support strategic business decisions.

 For others, this project provides a practical example of how SQL can be used to analyze sales data, with applications in menu optimization, pricing strategies, and inventory management for a pizza business.